opensource-table/ost-photos/sdc_project/API.md

 ##### POST
  Endpoint: ```/photos/:id```
  - Create a new source which updates the database and save the new data into the database.
-If a POST request is successful, it will return a http request code of 201.
+ - If a POST request is successful, it will return a http request code of 201.
+ - If an error occurs, it will respond with a 501(Requested HTTP operation not supported.)
  - This request will store the updated picture that the user have put into the database.

 ```